hilmanski/JStodo/README.md

 - change name of the list
 - styling will come at the end

 !
-It's all front-end, the data won't be saved anywhere, Refresh means destroy All
+It's all front-end, the data won't be saved anywhere, Refresh means destroy All.